How to Get to Miyajima Island (& What to Do While You’re There!)

 Map showing how to get from Osaka to Hiroshima

-If you plan to use the Japan Rail Pass, be aware that only two of the trains along this line, the Sakura and the Hikari, are completely covered by the pass.
-Meanwhile, the other trains, the Nozomi and the Mizuho, require the purchase of a separate complimentary ticket.
+If you plan to use the Japan Rail Pass, please be aware that only the Sakura and the Hikari trains are covered by the pass.
+The other two trains that travel this route, the Nozomi and the Mizuho, require the purchase of a separate complimentary ticket.

 Alternatively, you can also travel by local train between the two destinations.
 However, this does typically require several transfers and can take upwards of six hours.